himcesjf/QtStudentDBManager/README.md

 - And, in your pg_hga.conf make sure all the lines that say "ident" are changed to "md5" `$ sudo nano /var/lib/pgsql/data/pg_hba.conf`

-- Most imporantantly, make sure that the studentsdb is created under myuser sa the table owner else it will return 42501 privileges error code.
+- Most imporantantly, make sure that the studentsdb is created under myuser as the table owner else it will return 42501 privileges error code.
 Solutions to 42601 also lies in privileges.
 `$ createdb studentsdb -O myuser`

 - Then restart it: